 - bake spinach and artichoke lasagna according to noodle box directions!

 Variations of this spinach and artichoke lasagna recipe:

 - add meat-this is a meatless lasagna recipe, but some people prefer meat in theirs!
 If you or someone you are cooking for desires meat, baked chicken breast, browned hamburger, or cooked sausage would be quite tasty!

-- add more veggies-mushrooms would be a great add if you are interested in adding more nutrition to your pasta.
+- add more veggies-mushrooms would be a great add to spinach and artichoke lasagna if you are interested in adding more nutrition to your pasta.
 Other vegetables you can add are olives, banana peppers, kale, etc.